 Intraocular Diameter (IOD)

 The IOD represents the outer edge to outer edge distance between the orbits.
-It may be performed for the same reasons as BOD is measured and when facial anomalies are suspected.
+It may be measured for the same reasons that BOD is measured and when facial anomalies are suspected.

-Accuracy of 3-D ultrasound compared to MRI in the diagnosis of Mullerian duct abnormalities.
+Accuracy of 3-D ultrasound compared with MRI in diagnosis of Mullerian duct abnormalities.

 Three-dimensional (3-D) ultrasound compared with magnetic resonance imaging (MRI) in the diagnosis of Müllerian duct anomalies is highly accurate.
-(This article, which can be downloaded, is an excellent review of certain uterine anomalies).
-After being suspected of a uterine anomaly on two-dimensional scanning, 60 women were evaluated with 3D ultrasound and with MRI.
-Compared with MRI, 3D ultrasound had a sensitivity of 83.3% for dysmorphic uteri.
-For hemiuteri, the sensitivity was 100%, and the kappa was 1.00.
-For septate uteri, the sensitivity was 100%, and the kappa was 0.918, and for bicorporeal uteri, the sensitivity was 83.3% and the kappa was 0.900.
-Therefore, 3D ultrasound is highly accurate for diagnosing uterine malformations, and has a good level of agreement with MRI in the classification of different anomaly.
+(This article is an excellent review of certain uterine anomalies.
+The full text is available at: https://obgyn.onlinelibrary.wiley.com/doi/full/10.1002/uog.14825).
+After being suspected of a uterine anomaly on two-dimensional scanning, 60 women were evaluated with 3-D ultrasound and with MRI.
+Compared with MRI, 3-D ultrasound had a sensitivity of 100% for dysmorphic uteri, and the kappa was 1.00.
+For hemi-uteri, the sensitivity was 100%, and the kappa was 1.00.
+For septate uteri, the sensitivity was 100%, and the kappa was 0.918.
+For bicorporeal uteri, the sensitivity was 83.3%, and the kappa was 0.900.
+Therefore, 3-D ultrasound is highly accurate for diagnosing uterine malformations, and it also has a good level of agreement with MRI in the classification of different anomalies.

 Rate of incomplete scans during the second trimester

 Among 4000 women who underwent a second trimester scan, a small percentage were incomplete due to unfavorable fetal position.
-Among the study population, 4.2% returned for a follow-up scan within 2 weeks.
-Only 1 view was needed in a subsequent scan in 2.6%, while 1.6% required more than 1 view.
+Among the study population, 4.2% returned for a follow-up scan within two weeks.
+Only one view was needed in a subsequent scan in 2.6%, while 1.6% required more than one view.
 The most difficult organs to visualize during the initial scan were: corpus callosum (1.8%), fetal face (1.7%), cerebellar vermis (1.1%), and fetal heart (1.0%).